smashedr/test4/README.md

 - [Support](#support)
 - [Contributing](#contributing)

-CLI to Upload Files to a ShareX Server using a ShareX Custom Uploader (.sxcu) Configuration File.
+Command Line Interface to Upload Files to a ShareX Server using a ShareX Custom Uploader (.sxcu) configuration file.

 Packed with features you can upload multiple files, specify names, use globs, archive directories and more...